aamir-sultan/aqlrv32-setup/docs/project_compressed_intructions.md

 Compressed instructions are a set instructions which are of 16 bit length in the RISC-V architechture.
 The Compressed instruction are represented by the charachter "C" in RISC-V specifications.

-In this project, the team need to add compressed instruction extension (C extension) to the core (aqlrv32).
+In this project, the team needs to add compressed instruction extension (C extension) to the core (aqlrv32).
 Originally the core supports I and M extensions.

 ## Team Members